top of page

 1. Impacts of wildfire smoke exposure on dairy cattle health and performance in the Pacific Northwest

-2. The role of mitochondria in the metabolic adaptations for lactation and stress-associated milk depression
+3. Mitochondrial adaptations for lactation and involvement in stress-associated milk depression

 Amy L. Skibiel